sparsh1909/vowel-counter/README.md

 This C++ program counts the number of vowels in a given word.
 The program utilizes an unordered set to efficiently determine the count of vowels in a word.

-**NOTE** - If the input contains a sequence of words separated by spaces or containing a sentence string then that code is commented at the end of the vowel_counter.cpp

 ## Instructions

 ### Prerequisites